Team Coaching Frankfurt - Rivalry helps in a team

 What are the consequences of team coaching from frankfurt?

 Bullying, for example.
-If colleagues are systematically humiliated and excluded from information or social life, or if negative rumors are circulated about them, we speak of bullying.
+If colleagues are systematically humiliated and excluded from information or social activities, or if negative rumors are circulated about them, we speak of bullying.
 However, burnout can also be a consequence of negative rivalry - when people just throw themselves into work out of sheer competitiveness.

 How can negative rivalry within the team be prevented?